dotnet/docs-maui/docs/platform-integration/device/sensors.md

 Even though this article is listing **shake** as a sensor, it isn't.
 The [accelerometer](#accelerometer) is used to detect when the device is shaken.

+The `IAccelerometer` interface provides access to the sensor, and is available through the `Accelerometer.Default` property.
+Both the `IAccelerometer` interface and `Accelerometer` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 The detect shake API uses raw readings from the accelerometer to calculate acceleration.
 It uses a simple queue mechanism to detect if 3/4ths of the recent accelerometer events occurred in the last half second.
 Acceleration is calculated by adding the square of the X, Y, and Z ($x^2+y^2+z^2$) readings from the accelerometer and comparing it to a specific threshold.

 To start monitoring the accelerometer sensor, call the `IAccelerometer.Start` method.
 When a shake is detected, the `IAccelerometer.ShakeDetected` event is raised.
 Use the `IAccelerometer.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the accelerometer with the `IAccelerometer.IsMonitoring` property, which will be `true` if the accelerometer was started and is currently being monitored.

 It's recommended to use `Game` or faster for the `SensorSpeed`.

-The following code example demonstrates monitoring the accelerometer for the `ShakeDetected` event.
-The `Accelerometer.Default` instance would be passed to the `ToggleShake` method:
+The following code example demonstrates monitoring the accelerometer for the `ShakeDetected` event:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_shake":::